Target 2017: Museum Expansion

 2015 Construction Info

 Pointe-à-Callière is continuing construction this spring to complete the building that will serve to showcase Fort Ville-Marie.
-The first step involves digging out the William collector sewer, beginning on March 16, 2015—a process that will take about two months.
-The work will be carried out from Monday to Friday, in the daytime, mainly on de Callière Street, along the length of Pointe-à-Callière’s main building, and on part of Place D’Youville.
-Trucks will then make their way towards Place D’Youville West (near McGill) where the sand will be deposited before being taken elsewhere.
+The first step involves digging out the William collector sewer, beginning on March 16, 2015— is already done.
 The Museum is aware that certain aspects of the work may be inconvenient to some individuals, but every effort is being made to ensure that this stage of the work takes place under the best possible conditions in order to minimize its impact on neighbours, merchants, and visitors to Old Montréal.
+New constructions will start later this spring.

 1 - Éperon Building